Understanding And Recognizing The Warning Signs Of Depression

 For example, some people are extremely introverted.
 It can be hard to determine whether an introverted person is depressed because they are quiet and often internalize their feelings.
 Another thing to keep in mind is when a person starts behaving out of the ordinary for them, for example, a change in routine can have a variety of explanations: someone who no longer goes out with his friends as often as before might be depressed and avoiding people, or working longer hours, or may have a new girlfriend.
 All of these are likely explanations.

-In addition, many people who suffer from depression don't want to put themselves out there.
+In addition, many people who experience depression don't want to put themselves out there.
 Maybe they're afraid of being stigmatized or put into a box.
 They may regard depression as a weakness that will affect their standing within some group dynamic, or they might not want those close to them to worry about them.
 It could be uncomfortable for them to reveal their emotions to another person, or they might just not like the idea of others feeling sorry for them.
 This is a misconception that should be cleared up.
 Depression does not make you a weak person.
-Many people suffer from depression and it's a legitimate health issue.
+Many people experience depression and it's a legitimate health issue.
 You don't need to feel shame for something that is hurting you.
 You can get help.

 However, for these and many other reasons, people who've been dealing with depression for a long time are often experts or "great actors" at presenting a cheerful face to the world, all the while living without hope or joy, day after day.